CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/NiatelemetryNiaInventoryFabric.md

 `func (o *NiatelemetryNiaInventoryFabric) UnsetLogicalLinks()`

 UnsetLogicalLinks ensures that no value is present for LogicalLinks, not even an explicit nil
+### GetNetworkDeploymentCount

+`func (o *NiatelemetryNiaInventoryFabric) GetNetworkDeploymentCount() int64`

+GetNetworkDeploymentCount returns the NetworkDeploymentCount field if non-nil, zero value otherwise.

+### GetNetworkDeploymentCountOk

+`func (o *NiatelemetryNiaInventoryFabric) GetNetworkDeploymentCountOk() (*int64, bool)`

+GetNetworkDeploymentCountOk returns a tuple with the NetworkDeploymentCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNetworkDeploymentCount

+`func (o *NiatelemetryNiaInventoryFabric) SetNetworkDeploymentCount(v int64)`

+SetNetworkDeploymentCount sets NetworkDeploymentCount field to given value.

+### HasNetworkDeploymentCount

+`func (o *NiatelemetryNiaInventoryFabric) HasNetworkDeploymentCount() bool`

+HasNetworkDeploymentCount returns a boolean if a field has been set.

+### GetNetworkDeploymentStatus

+`func (o *NiatelemetryNiaInventoryFabric) GetNetworkDeploymentStatus() []NiatelemetryDeploymentStatus`

+GetNetworkDeploymentStatus returns the NetworkDeploymentStatus field if non-nil, zero value otherwise.

+### GetNetworkDeploymentStatusOk

+`func (o *NiatelemetryNiaInventoryFabric) GetNetworkDeploymentStatusOk() (*[]NiatelemetryDeploymentStatus, bool)`

+GetNetworkDeploymentStatusOk returns a tuple with the NetworkDeploymentStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNetworkDeploymentStatus

+`func (o *NiatelemetryNiaInventoryFabric) SetNetworkDeploymentStatus(v []NiatelemetryDeploymentStatus)`

+SetNetworkDeploymentStatus sets NetworkDeploymentStatus field to given value.

+### HasNetworkDeploymentStatus

+`func (o *NiatelemetryNiaInventoryFabric) HasNetworkDeploymentStatus() bool`

+HasNetworkDeploymentStatus returns a boolean if a field has been set.

+### SetNetworkDeploymentStatusNil

+`func (o *NiatelemetryNiaInventoryFabric) SetNetworkDeploymentStatusNil(b bool)`

+ SetNetworkDeploymentStatusNil sets the value for NetworkDeploymentStatus to be an explicit nil

+### UnsetNetworkDeploymentStatus
+`func (o *NiatelemetryNiaInventoryFabric) UnsetNetworkDeploymentStatus()`

+UnsetNetworkDeploymentStatus ensures that no value is present for NetworkDeploymentStatus, not even an explicit nil
 ### GetNxosVniBwSitesCount

 `func (o *NiatelemetryNiaInventoryFabric) GetNxosVniBwSitesCount() int64`